Gyuri1/Umbrella-Enforcement/README.md

-# Umbrella-Enforcement demo
+# Umbrella Enforcement and Management demos

-This python script shows the existing entries in the Integration
-Enforcement API configuration and adds one more, just for demonstration.
+This python script (umbrella-enforcement.py) shows the existing entries in the Integration Enforcement API configuration and adds one more, just for demonstration.

 Please update the based on the enforcement API doc:
 https://docs.umbrella.com/enforcement-api-old/reference#introduction